EIT: Enhanced Interactive Transformer: Introduction

-Transformer \citep{Vaswani-etal-2017} have yielded promising results on a wide range of natural language processing tasks~\citep{devlin-etal-2019-bert,Brown-etal-2020-gpt3}.
-One of the primary reasons for this success is the multi-head self-attention network (MHSA), which allows the model to capture global dependencies within a sequence by dividing the hidden representation into multiple feature subspaces and performing attention operations within each subspace.
+Transformer architectures \citep{Vaswani-etal-2017} have yielded promising results on a wide range of natural language processing tasks~\citep{devlin-etal-2019-bert,Brown-etal-2020-gpt3}.
+A key factor contributing to their success is the multi-head self-attention network (MHSA), which enables efficient modeling of global dependencies among tokens in parallel.
+Notably, instead of utilizing a single attention mechanism, MHSA uses an ensemble of attention models, each models a small subspace, and finally aggregates these results to the final one.
+The core idea is similar to subspace learning~\cite{Blum1998CoTraining} or multi-view learning~\cite{ Chaudhuri2009MultiViewclusteriung}.

-Researchers have found that different heads within the MHSA can capture distinct information, and further regularization through the enlargement of head distance can yield better results \citep{li-etal-2018-multi-head}.
-However, it has also been observed that there is redundancy among heads, and pruning some of these heads can be done without affecting performance \citep{MichelLN19-etal-16-better-than-8}.
-Efforts have been made to more efficiently prune heads \citep{VoitaTMST19-2019-Analyzing-Multi-Head-Self-Attention, Behnke20-Losing-Heads-in-the-Lottery}, as it has been shown that the vanilla Transformer does not necessarily benefit from more heads on the WMT'14 En-De task.
-In fact, Figure \ref{fig:motivation_intro} demonstrates that the performance of the vanilla Transformer on the WMT'14 En-De task significantly deteriorates when the number of heads exceeds 64.
-As a result, the design of the MHSA is typically limited to a low number of heads, such as 8 or 16 heads for machine translation tasks.

-The present study observes two interesting phenomena in regards to the use of Transformer models: first, as noted by \citet{VoitaTMST19-2019-Analyzing-Multi-Head-Self-Attention}, a Transformer model with a lower number of heads may exhibit lower performance compared to a Transformer model with 8 heads that has been pruned to a similar number of heads.
-Second, as demonstrated by \citet{WangZCW22-etal-antioversmooothing}, the addition of more heads can potentially mitigate the occurrence of over-smoothing, a phenomenon in which the representations of different tokens become highly similar and degrade the expressiveness of the model, particularly in the case of deep models.
-These findings suggest that, both empirically and theoretically, an increase in the number of heads may be a practical means of enhancing the expressiveness of Transformer models.
-Consequently, the question arises:``Can the addition of more heads effectively improve the expressiveness of Transformer models?''

-We first investigate the difficulties of benefiting from more heads in Transformer.
-Recently, \citet{Shazeer-etal-2020} argue that too many heads cannot guarantee precise attention maps since they own lower head dimensions, and one can apply a linear layer to the attention maps to learn more accurate ones.
-Along this research line, \citet{Zhou-etal-2021-refiner} expand the attention distribution space based on original attention maps without reducing the head dimension, namely \textit{Attention Expansion}.
-We can observe both \textit{Talking-Head}~\citep{Shazeer-etal-2020} and \textit{Refiner}~\citep{Zhou-etal-2021-refiner} can maintain the performance when the number of heads is large.
-However, their gains from more heads are still relatively modest.